 To promote bicycling and transportation efficiency and reduce vehicle distance traveled.
 To improve public health by encouraging utilitarian and recreational physical activity.

-Design or locate the project such that a functional entry or bicycle storage is within a 200-yard (180-meter) walking distance or bicycling distance from a bicycle network that connects to at least one of the following:
+Design or locate the project such that a functional entry and/or bicycle storage is within a 200-yard (180-meter) walking distance or bicycling distance of a bicycle network that connects to either of the following:

-- a bus rapid transit stop, passenger rail station, or ferry terminal.
+- a bus rapid transit stop or passenger rail station or ferry terminal; or

 Bicycle Storage and Shower Rooms

-Provide short-term bicycle storage for at least 2.5% of all peak visitors, but no fewer than four storage spaces per building.
+Meet storage and shower requirements for all projects and provide long-term bicycle storage for at least 5% of all regular building occupants (excluding students grade 3 and younger), but no fewer than four storage spaces per building.

 For All Projects